QuantConnect/Lean/Data/equity/readme.md

 ### Tick File Format

-Equity tick data is stored in files are located in the equity / usa market folder.
-The file name uses a 8-character length date.   `/data/equity/usa/tick/ticker/YYYYMMDD_tickType.zip`.
+Equity tick data is stored in files which are located in the `/equity/usa/tick` folder.
+The file name uses a 8-character length date.   `/data/equity/usa/tick/{ticker}/YYYYMMDD_tickType.zip`.
 QuantConnect currently only provides *Trade* equity ticks.

 Trade tick files are stored in files named `YYYYMMDD_trade.zip`.
 There is one file equity tick names named after the data: `20131008_bac_Trade_Tick.csv`.
 The CSV contains records of each trade: